Flynn500/ironforest/README.md

 ## Features
 - Array, an N-dimensional array object.
-- Broadcast operations for arrays
+- Broadcast operations and trig methods for arrays
-- trig methods
 - Statistical methods (mean, var, quantile)
+- Pearson and Spearman correlation
 - matrix methods and constructors
 - cholesky, qr and eigen decomposition
 - Ball Tree with knn and radius queries